translationexchange/ember-tml/README.md

 and includes some handy methods for working with TML:

 - `currentTranslator`

-  and object representing the current logged in translator
+  an object representing the current logged in translator

 - `currentSource`
   the current source

 - `currentApplication`

   return an object representing your Translation Exchange application

 - `currentLanguage`

   returns the currently selected language

 - `availableLanguages`

   returns a list of all available languages for your project

 - `translationModeEnabled`

   returns whether or not the application is currently in translation mode

 - `translate(label [,description, tokens])`
 - `tr(label [,description, tokens])`

   works the same as the `tr` helper

 - `translateLabel(label [,description, tokens])`
 - `trl(label [,description, tokens])`

   works the same as the `trl` helper

 - `changeLanguage(locale)`

   sets the current language